bakkbone/bakkbone-florist-companion/trunk/readme.txt

 ### 3.2.2
 * ADD: New dashboard widget showing delivery methods and a summary of suburbs included
 * ADD: Complete Admin Bar navigation for all FloristPress-generated pages of the dashboard
-* DEV: Fix class capitalisation in custom delivery method
+* DEV: Fix class capitalization in custom delivery method
 * DEV: Patch delivery suburbs not being sanitized on save
 * TWEAK: Delivery suburbs auto-alphabetize when being sanitized
 ### 3.2.1